-Disclosure and Manner of Display

-- "Ad paid for by [committee's name]" (on file with Form 410 or 461) followed by - "Committee major funding from [names of top three contributors of \$50,000 or more]" each listed on a separate horizontal line, in descending order, beginning with the largest contributor (not applicable to non-recipient committees) - Newspaper, magazine or other print advertisements that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more - Below the top contributor information (if any), a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate - "Funding Details at www.fppc.ca.gov" must be shown below the "not authorized by" text for state primarily formed ballot measure and candidate committees that raise \$1,000,000 or more (see Section 84223) - Disclosure Format: All text must be in Arial equivalent font, in at least 10-point size, in a contrasting color, centered horizontally and, except for the names of top contributors, underlined.
-The names of top contributors must not be underlined and the text must not be condensed.
+Communication Disclosure and Manner of Display Print ads designed to be individually distributed including mailings, door hangers, "Ad paid for by [committee's name]" (on file with Form 410) at the top of the disclosure area (Note: a printed letter ad may use "Paid for by" instead of "Ad paid for by") followed by: "Committee major funding from [names of top three contributors of flyers, faxes, posters, newspaper and magazine ads and \$50,000 or more]" each listed on a separate horizontal line, in descending order, beginning with the largest contributor. oversized campaign buttons and bumper stickers (buttons 10 inches in diameter or larger and stickers 60 square inches or larger) Newspaper, magazine or other print advertisements that are 20 square inches or less must only disclose the single top contributor of \$50,000 or more.
+Below the top contributor information (if any), a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate.
+"Funding Details at www.fppc.ca.gov" must be shown underlined on a separate line at the bottom of the disclosure area below the "not authorized by" text for candidate committees that raise \$1,000,000 or more (see Section 84223). • Disclosure Format: All text must be in Arial equivalent font, in at least 10-point size, in a contrasting color, centered horizontally and, except for the names of top contributors, underlined.
+The names of top contributors may not be underlined and the text may not be condensed.
 If there are no top contributors, the "Ad paid for by" need not be underlined.
-All text must appear in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter - "Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters
+All text-must appear in a printed or drawn box with a solid white background at the bottom of at least one page and set apart from other printed matter.
+"Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters.